 “The learning points in the GPAL app really lead to a competitive battle for us.
 This is not only a very tactical way of training staff, but also a lot of fun.”

-– Denise, Team Leader
+– Denise, Team leader

 At the beginning of the GPAL pilot, SRB gave the employees with the most learning points a small gift on behalf of the department.
 “Our biggest GPAL users,” Denise explains, “were also put in the limelight.”

 In the future, SRB plans to use GPAL in other ways as well, mainly to help staff find their way around the hospital more quickly.
+More experienced collegeaus can, for example, make short introduction videos and explain their job function.

 “It’s just a very big hospital with many different people with even more different tasks.
 With videos, you can easily record a short introduction round for each department.
-New employees can then watch these videos in advance to familiarise themselves with the hospital.”
+New employees can then watch these videos in advance to familiarise themselves with the hospital.

-– Denise, Team Leader
+– Denise, Team leader

 Experienced staff can use videos to introduce themselves and explain what they do in the department.
 In this manner, new employees are not only introduced to their own tasks, but also get a more general knowledge of the hospital and immediately recognise more faces.
 That piece of recognition, Denise explains, can ensure a warm welcome to the workplace.